Camp Words Unspoken Team

 Alida loves improvisational dancing and is an owner of a yearly dance camp.
 She also loves baking, cooking, walking and cultivating bonsai trees– as well as being a speech and language pathologist!

-A 1991 Assumption College graduate with a B.A. in Social and Rehabilitation Services, Gina worked as a Case Manager for people with traumatic brain injuries in a community re-entry program.
+Gina worked as a Case Manager for people with traumatic brain injuries in a community re-entry program.
 In 1996, she earned her M.A. in Communication Disorders-Speech and Language Pathology from University of Massachusetts-Amherst.
-Gina began her SLP career working with adults in rehabilitation and long-term care skilled nursing facilities.
-Several years later, she started working in Head Start programs and public schools from Pre-K to high school.
-She now works in private practice with over 23 years of speech and language experience.
+She began her SLP career working with adults in rehabilitation and long-term care facilities before moving to a school setting.
+Gina has enjoyed working with children treating a variety of speech and language disorders in public schools from Pre-K to high school.
 She has particular interest in the areas of stuttering, phonological process disorders, childhood apraxia of speech, language processing, executive function and memory, pragmatic language, caregiver education and social-emotional development.

 Jennifer Mackey, M.A., CCC-SLP, is a speech-language pathologist and Director of Clinical Education at the MGH Institute of Health Professions, where she works with graduate students in the Communication Sciences and Disorders Department.
 She has been an SLP for almost 25 years and specializes in pediatric speech and language disorders, including fluency, speech sound disorders, autism, and language disorders.
 Jennifer is also interested in the scholarship of supervision and mentorship.